textcreationpartnership/A03778/README.md

 ##Content Summary##

 #####Front#####
-GREAT BRITTAINES RESVRrection: Or the Parliaments paſſing Bell.BY VVAY OF PSALMODIE, AGAINST the try

 1. To the right Worſhipful, Sir VVilliam VVaade Knight, Lieutenant to his Maieſtie, in his Highnes Tower of London: Grace and fauour with God and man, be multiplied in Ieſus Chriſt.

 1. To the deuout and Chriſtian Reader.